|Recommended System Requirements|

 |Tom Clancys Ghost Recon Wildlands||1546%||1429%|

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 620 are noticeably better than the Nvidia GeForce 8600 GT.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce 8600 GT are very slightly better than the Nvidia GeForce GT 620.

 The GeForce GT 620 has a 160 MHz higher core clock speed and the same number of Texture Mapping Units as the GeForce 8600 GT.
 This results in the GeForce GT 620 providing 2.6 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.